Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Results

 \subsection{MI optimized constellations}

-It was observed in \cref{fig:results_RBMD_pow} that the $\RBMD$ for the optimized 4D-GSS-4 constellations was consistently lower than the \abb{MI} by about $0.08$ bits/4D-sym.
+It was observed in \cref{fig:results_RBMD_pow} that the $\RBMD$ for the optimized 4D-GSS-4 constellations was consistently lower than the \abb{MI} by about $0.06$ bits/4D-sym.
 This could indicate an issue with the binary labeling since PM-16QAM(-PS) did not show such a gap.
 To find the potential upper performance limit of 4D-GSS-4, the optimization procedure was repeated using the \abb{MI} as the performance metric using \cref{eq:MI} for evaluating the \abb{MI}.
 This results in the following optimization problem

 \Cref{fig:results_MI_dist} shows MI results for a distance sweep between 120 and 180 km.
-In this case 4D-GSS-4 shows gains of $3\%$ in distance and $2.5\%$ in MI vs. PM-16QAM and is slightly outperformed by w4-256.
+The inset of \Cref{fig:results_MI_dist} shows gains of $3\%$ in distance and $2.5\%$ in MI for 4D-GSS-4 vs. PM-16QAM and is slightly outperformed by w4-256.
 Again, \cref{fig:results_MI_pow} shows that 4D-GSS-4 has the largest optimal launch power.
 Moreover, due to the rapidly-vanishing MI of w4-256, 4D-GSS-4 outperforms w4-256 at very high powers ($P>14$).
 However, for lower powers ($P<14$), w4-256 achieves larger MI than 4D-GSS-4.
 The observed gap in performance for 4D-GSS-4 when comparing MI to $\RBMD$ indicates a possible issue where the proposed \abb{GSS} framework does not provide a structure suitable for a good binary labeling.

-PAPR results in \cref{fig:PAPR_MI} show similar results to \cref{fig:PAPR_GMI}, with the main difference being that the MI optimized 4D-GSS-4 constellations have even lower average PAPR, increasing the difference against PM-16QAM from to $49\%$.
-Against w4-256, 4D-GSS-4 shows a reduction in PAPR of $10\%$, which could contribute to 4D-GSS-4 gaining performance in terms of MI over w4-256 for launch powers larger than $14$ dBm.
+Results in \cref{fig:PAPR_kurtosis_MI} show similar trends to \cref{fig:PAPR_kurtosis_GMI}, with the main difference being that the MI optimized 4D-GSS-4 constellations have even lower average PAPR and kurtosis.
+The difference in PAPR against PM-16QAM increases from $31\%$ to $33\%$, whilst the difference in kurtosis increases from $5\%$ to $6\%$.
+Against w4-256, 4D-GSS-4 shows a reduction in PAPR of $10\%$ and a reduction in kurtosis of $2\%$, which could contribute to 4D-GSS-4 gaining performance in terms of MI over w4-256 for launch powers larger than $14$ dBm.